Stranger Things Tactics Page

 (Info that couldn’t fit and other clarifications.)

-Note for players new to pinball on “Mode Stacking” (Right Card): Stacking is when you have more than one mode running at one time.
-This is common with new games where stacking modes is one of the primary ways to get big points and make progress in the game.
-The most basic of these, and the most common is to stack a multiball onto a single ball mode.
-For instance if you start a chapter in Stranger Things you can then work towards the Telekinesis Multiball; this does 2 things: 1: you start a ball save, making progress in the mode safer.
-2: You will be getting points and progress in both modes at the same time, often 1 shot will be lit for both a chapter shot and a multiball jackpot.
+Mode Stacking, often just called “Stacking”, is when you have more than one mode running simultaneously.
+This is common with new games, where stacking modes are one of the most effective ways to get big points and make progress in the game.
+The most basic of these, and the most common, is to stack a single ball mode into a multiball.
+For instance, if you start a chapter in Stranger Things, you can then work towards the Telekinesis Multiball; this does 2 things: 1: at the start of multiball you get a ball-save grace period, which means making progress in the mode is safer.
+2: You will also be getting points and progress in both modes at the same time; often 1 shot will be lit for both a chapter shot and a multiball jackpot.
 You will get credit for both.

 Right Card (Mode Stacking) Intermediate Tip: